 The ADL Matrix is one potential option, often used in a Product Strategy or a Company Strategy.
 You may have heard of it under another name – the Strategic Condition Matrix!

-The ADL Matrix (or Strategic Condition Matrix) allows you to manage your portfolio by making judgements around the overall market lifecycle and your own placement within that market.
+The ADL Matrix (or Strategic Condition Matrix) allows you to manage your portfolio by making judgements around the overall market and industry life cycle, along with your own placement within that market.
 It can be a quick tool for creating a list of your products.

 The industry is classified as:

 When combined, these two classifications provide you with 20 possible positions for you to place your current or future products and services.

 What are the business strength measurements in an ADL Matrix?

 There are 5 business strengths in the ADL matrix called Dominant, Strong, Favourable, Tenable, and Weak.
 Deciding which you are for each product or service depends on a few factors…

 You are market leader and have a strong market position, there’s little competition that can reach you at the moment.

 You have a good market share, perhaps you’re leader or number 2, and you have a number of trends in your favour (eg customer loyalty).
 Competition may be present but is not a huge concern.